Motunrayo25/portfolio/README.md

 [![Project Status: Completed](https://img.shields.io/badge/Project%20Status-Completed-success)](https://github.com/Motunrayo25)

 ### 📌 Project Overview
-This project analyzes 1,000 Nigerian healthcare patient records across 30 states to uncover insights on diagnoses, treatment costs, payment methods and patient outcomes.
+This project analyzes 1,000 healthcare patient records across 29 Nigerian states and Abuja (FCT) to uncover patterns in disease prevalence, treatment costs, hospital utilization, payment methods, and patient outcomes.
-The analysis was carried out using Excel for data cleaning, SQL for querying and analysis and Power BI for interactive dashboard reporting.
+The project demonstrates a complete analytics workflow from data cleaning and preparation to SQL analysis and dashboard development.

-### 🎯 Problem Statement
+### Business Objective

-Healthcare providers and policymakers in Nigeria require data-driven insights to better understand healthcare patterns and improve decision-making
+Healthcare providers and policymakers require data-driven insights to improve healthcare planning, resource allocation and patient outcomes.

-This analysis aims to answer the following questions:
+This analysis focuses on answering key business questions:

 - Which diseases are most common across Nigeria?
-- Which diagnoses have the highest treatment costs?
+- Which diagnoses generate the highest treatment costs?
 - How do treatment costs differ between public and private hospitals?
 - Which states record the highest patient admissions?
 - How are healthcare expenses funded?
 - What factors are associated with poorer treatment outcomes?

 ### 🛠️ Tools Used
-- Microsoft Excel — Data cleaning and preprocessing
+- Microsoft Excel — Data cleaning & Preparation
 - SQL	— Data querying and analysis
-- Power BI — Data visualization and dashboard creation
+- Power BI — Dashboard Development & Reporting

 ### Project Files